 My Doctor has Warned that My Drinking is Affecting My Health.

 Your doctor is right.
-Addiction Centers list over two hundred problems related to alcohol misuse
+Addiction Centers list over two hundred problems and alcohol-related diseases:

 - Heart disease